JuanPoumian/Strategic-Analysis/README.md

 - **MACD Signal**: MACD signal line, calculated as the 9-day exponential moving average of the MACD
 - **Beta**: Stock beta coefficient, a measure of the stock's volatility relative to the overall market
 - **Ticker**: Stock's ticker symbol

-## How to Use

-1. Set the desired tickers, start date, and end date for the historical data in the tickers, start_date, and end_date variables.
-2. Run the script to collect historical data, calculate technical indicators, and perform statistical analysis.
-3. Visualize the data using the provided plotting functions to gain insights into stock performance and market trends.